MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 The Office 365 CDN service is included as part of your SharePoint Online subscription.

 For more information about how to use the Office 365 CDN, see [Use the Office 365 content delivery network with SharePoint Online](https://docs.microsoft.com/en-us/office365/enterprise/use-office-365-cdn-with-spo).

+To watch a series of short videos that provide conceptual and HOWTO information about using the Office 365 CDN, visit the [SharePoint Developer Patterns and Practices YouTube channel](https://aka.ms/sppnp-videos).

 ## Other Microsoft CDNs